-Due to the differences in these machines and the black Singer Featherweights, and due to my students’ requests, I will have a Singer Featherweight 221 K7 Maintenance Card coming out before the end of the year.
-Be watching for it.
+Due to the differences in these machines and the black Singer Featherweights, and due to my students’ requests, I have developed Nova's Featherweight Maintenance Card for the 221 K7 (the white Singer featherweight).
+Click here to order.
 As always, my emphasis is on educating the owners of these wonderful machines on caring for them, so they will continue to endure and sew on.

 There are many educational opportunities available for owners of Singer Featherweights: